 Varicose veins are twisted, enlarged veins near the surface of the skin.
 The term commonly refers to the veins on the leg, although varicose veins can occur elsewhere.
 Normally, one-way valves in your veins keep blood flowing from your legs up toward your heart.
 When these valves do not work as they should, blood collects in your legs, and pressure builds up.
 The veins become weak, large, and twisted.

-There are some factors that can increase the risk of having varicose veins:
+Some factors can increase the risk of having varicose veins:

 - Standing for long periods